Sawahlunto: History

 On 10 March 1949, a meeting was held between Afdeeling Solok, which is supervised by Sawahlunto/Sijunjung, and Kabupaten Solok, under the governance of Stad Gemeente Sawahlunto, which is under the authority of Bupati Sawahlunto/Sijunjung to discuss on the natural resources gained.
 In the period 1949–1965, there were changes in the governance of Sawahlunto/Sijunjung.
 The status of Act No. 18 in 1965 changed to Regional Level II with the title as Kotamadya Sawahlunto commanded by the town, Mayor AKHMAD Noerdin, as of 11 June 1965, with the Decree of the Minister of Home Affairs dated 8 March 1965.
 The act in Item Number Up 1965.
 15/2/13-227 stated the responsibility of the Mayor as the Head of the Regional Sawahlunto.

 Mining was initiated in the area after Independence.
 Activities were undertaken by PT Tambang Batubara Ombilin (TBO).
 PT TBO was later liquidated and became a subsidiary of PTBA (Bukit Asam) which is located in Southern Sumatra.
 Since reforms in the region, the area has experienced a growth in the mining community because people felt compelled to participate in coal mining.
 Coal mining was not restricted within the boundaries of the community but also extended to the land owned by PTBA TPO.
 The mayor at that time was Ir.
 Amran Nur, with Erizal Ridwan S.T. as his representative.

 Administrative districts

-Sawahlunto city consists of four districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as of mid-2023.
-The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 27 rural desa and 10 urban kelurahan), and their postal codes.
+Sawahlunto city consists of four districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 27 rural desa and 10 urban kelurahan), and all their postal codes.